rogereo/rogereo.github.io/about.md

 includelink: true
 ---

-I’m a data analyst with a non-traditional path into tech—originally a cricket player, I discovered coding through Python and was instantly hooked by the logic and creativity of computers.
+I’m a data analyst with a non-traditional path into tech—originally a cricket player, I discovered my interest in technology through taking a course on Python and was instantly hooked by the logic and creativity of computers.
 I got my start through a valuable but understated company called ExploreAI, and haven’t looked back since.

-Right now, I’m focused on diving deep into the end-to-end process of building AI systems and embracing the messiness of learning by doing.
+Right now, in my free time I focus on exploring the end-to-end process of building AI applications and embracing the messiness of learning by doing.

 I started this blog to learn—to improve how I think, write, and build.
 It’s a space to explore ideas I care about and express them clearly.